danodic-dev/minumtium-postgres/README.md

 # Minumtium Postgres

 A postgres database adapter for the [minumtium](https://github.com/danodic-dev/minumtium) library.
+It uses SQL Alchemy as its abstraction library alongside with pg8000 as the connection driver.

 ### What can I use it for?